Induction Meets Biology: Mechanisms of Repeat Detection in Protein Language Models: Attention Heads Clustering

 The Silhouette analysis yields different behaviors across models.
 For ESM-3 (Figure~\ref{fig:cluster_metrics}, top row), the Silhouette score is maximized at $k=3$ and decreases for larger values of $k$, supporting the choice suggested by the inertia criterion.
 In contrast, for ESM-C (Figure~\ref{fig:cluster_metrics}, bottom row), the Silhouette score is more ambiguous: while the maximum is attained at $k=2$, the score at $k=3$ remains comparable and does not exhibit a sharp drop.

 Given this ambiguity, we additionally considered qualitative inspection of the resulting clusters.
 Empirically, using $k=3$ consistently separates amino-acid--biased heads from fixed-position heads, whereas clustering with $k=2$ tends to merge these two functionally distinct groups.
-Based on the clear elbow observed in the inertia curves for both models and the improved functional interpretability of the clusters, we selected $k=3$ as the number of clusters for both ESM-3 and ESM-C.
+Based on the clear elbow observed in the inertia curves for both models and the improved functional interpretability of the clusters, we selected $k=3$ as the number of clusters for both ESM-3 and ESM-C. We further verified in Appendix \ref{app:clustering-characterization}, for both models, that the clusters remain distinct using a statistical test.